 *AVA: *Russian River Valley, Sonoma, CA

 Indigenous yeast fermentation.
-No added sulfur, no other additions, unfined and unfiltered.
+25 ppm sulfur added in November, no other additions, unfined and unfiltered.

 My name is Rosalind, and I farm grapes organically and make wine without additives.